sbalian/quantum-random/README.md

 ## Tests

 The tests run for Python 3.8 - 3.12 on the latest Windows, macOS and Ubuntu runner images.
-For Python 3.11 on macOS, the tests run only with no NumPy support as RandomGen fails to compile.
 Use [tox][tox] to run the tests locally.

 See [here](./analysis/uniform.md) for a visualisation and a Kolmogorov–Smirnov test.